 Janki and Jeanelle, an advisor with BU-CAC hug at their school’s graduation ceremony.

-their mentees can both get into and succeed in college.
+Their mission does not, however, end once students submit their applications.
+Advisers focus on ensuring that their mentees can both get into and succeed in college.
 Katie Hill, the director of CAC-BU, notes that “part of our model is having students apply to colleges that fit them well, that they can afford, and that match their interests and skills.”
-They help them develop skills that include,
+They help them develop skills that include writing clearly, organization, and self advocacy.

 One of CAC-BU’s distinguishing features is that it employs “near-peer mentors.”
 None of their counselors have been out of school for more than two years.
 83% of them are people of color, first-generation college students, or Pell Grant eligible themselves.
-Huerta considers this to be a benefit because “I have been through [the college application process] so recently that I can speak from my own experience.”
+Huerta considers this to be a benefit: “I have been through [the college application process] so recently that I can speak from my own experience.”

 CAC-BU’s track record of success is documented by the data that they diligently collect.
 Schools in which CAC-BU has a presence see, on average, a 7% increase in college enrollment.
 74% of CAC-advised students persist from their first to their second year, 5% more than the national average.
-That difference is, for the advisers, what makes their job worthwhile.
+That difference is, for the advisors, what makes their job worthwhile.